 After price and terms confirmation, signed agreement with logistic company I will send email to a warehouse in Germany to prepare loading for agreed date and I will inform warehouse in USA about estimate delivery date.

-I will ask warehouse responsible person at delivery point to check carefully goods, if during transportation quality and packing of goods were saved.
+I will ask warehouse responsible person at delivery point to check carefully if during transportation quality and packing of goods were preserved.

 Letter to logistic company.